clementh59/solidity-faucet/README.md

 # solidity ERC20 faucet

-This repository contains a smart contract .
+This repository contains a smart contract which allows anyone to mint an ERC20 token.

 ## Usage